gagma-tech/Ajaxios/README.md

  #### -> Create A instanse of Ajaxios
          just pass the element form to Ajaxios it get all infromation
          var axios = require('axios');
+         if you are using cdn axios and Ajaxios is defined by default

          var ajaxios = new Ajaxios(document.getElementById('form'),axios);
 #### -> Appending data